ArneCL/BlogPosts/android-okhttp-retrofit-using-cache.md

 If you're using Refrofit with OkHTTP, or just OkHTTP on its own, you can set it up to cache your responses.

+Update: There's a [simpler version of this](/android-retrofit2-okhttp3-cache-network-request-offline.html) for OkHTTP3 and Retrofit 2, although this shows you how to directly access the cache, which you may not need.

 This is an example in OkHTTP 2.0.

     OkHttpClient ok = new OkHttpClient();